 Undergraduate Studies in English

-Our Honours and BA programs are designed that you can explore English literature and cultural studies in greater depth and detail as you progress from level to level.
-As a School we have particular curricular strength in the following areas:
+Our Honours and BA programs are specifically designed so students can explore English literature in greater depth and detail as they progress throughout the course of their degree.
+As a department we have diverse strengths in the following areas:

-At the end of their undergraduate program, our students leave with highly developed presentation and writing skills, with visible credentials and with a full awareness of the excitement and direction of contemporary research in the humanities.
+At the end of the program, students leave with highly developed communication skills and with an appreciation for contemporary developments in English studies, the arts, and the humanities.

 Prospective students, for more information please click here.